“Valerie's really on a rampage today, huh?”

 Valerie's really on a rampage today, huh?

-When you're talking about someone at work with a higher position than you, it's usually normal to address them by their first name if you sometimes speak to them.
+When you're talking about someone at work with a higher position than you who you sometimes speak to, it's usually normal to use their first name.
 For example, if you say "Hi" and make small talk with the Vice President of your division once a month, it's probably OK to refer to her by her first name:

 Have you submitted this to Jason for approval yet?